Practical Panoramic Imaging

 The second category of errors involves factors associated with the panoramic equipment that may lead to poor image formation.

-Figure 44.
-High Density Image.
+Figure 37.
+High Density Image: Overexposure

-– Another error occurs principally with panoramic units that use a flexible cassette attached to a rotating drum.
+Incomplete exposure.
+Another error occurs principally with panoramic units that use a flexible cassette attached to a rotating drum.
 If the drum is not re-aligned at the correct start position after attachment of the cassette, only a partial image will be obtained.
 In addition, a partial image can be produced if the operator lets go of the exposure button prior to completion of the entire exposure cycle or if shoulder contact stops machine rotation.

-Figure 46.
-Incomplete Exposure
+Figure 39.
+Incomplete Exposure.

-Figure 47.
 The two examples above show the effect of incorrect program selection.
 The image on the left image resulted from using a child exposure program, limiting the field of exposure posteriorly.
 The image on the right is due to the use of an orthogonal program segmenting the anterior and posterior dentition without coverage of the ramus and TMJ.

-Figure 47.
 The two examples above show the effect of incorrect program selection.
 The image on the left image resulted from using a child exposure program, limiting the field of exposure posteriorly.
 The image on the right is due to the use of an orthogonal program segmenting the anterior and posterior dentition without coverage of the ramus and TMJ.